digitalutsc/ableplayer/additional-documentations.md

 ### Default Settings:

 - Default width of the transcript container matches the width of the able player

+### Configuration Menu:

-- To prevent double playback buttons, go to Structure > Media Type > Video > Manage Display > Video File, then select the settings gear and unselect "Show playback controls" and save
+The configuration menu for Ableplayer can be found by going to `Structure > Media Type > Video > Manage Display > Video File` then selecting on the settings gear.
+Same steps for audio files by choosing the audio option under media type.

+Available Configurations Include:

+- `Draggable Transcript Container`: Enable a draggable transcript container (i.e. the built-in one)
+- `Show playback controls`: Double playback buttons
+- `Autoplay`: Automatically start playing the media when landing on that page
+- `Loop`: Repeat the media when over

 ### Transcript Text Formatting: